 Type one diabetics typically suffer from lower taurine levels, and this will successively have an effect on the thickness of the blood and increase the chance of cardiopathy.
 Supplementary taurine for diabetic patients could also be able to correct these levels.

 Vitamin C is primarily necessary for good resistance and the immune system.
 Additionally, it ensures healthy bones, teeth, and skin.
 It ensures a properly functioning immune system and contributes to your energy levels.
-Vitamin C is a natural antioxidant and combined with vitamin E, protects the body against diseases.
+Vitamin C is a natural antioxidant and, combined with vitamin E, protects the body against diseases.
 Vitamin C conjointly promotes the absorption of iron.

 A shortage of vitamin C causes a reduced immune system and therefore less resistance to diseases.
 Type one diabetics typically have a lower vitamin C level.